-Patients are referred to St. Vincent’s Medical Center surgeons for management of a variety of benign and malignant (cancerous) GI disorders via open and laparoscopic approaches, including:
+Patients at St. Vincent’s Medical Center see surgeons for management of a variety of benign and malignant (cancerous) GI disorders via open surgery or laparoscopic (a flexible fiberoptic instrument) surgery, including:

 To find a St. Vincent’s physician who can discuss your health concerns or those of a loved one, please click on our FIND A DOCTOR tool and search by specialty, practice, location or keyword.
 We’re here to help you locate the medical expert you need.

 To speak with a St. Vincent's Care Line representative, call (877) 255-7847

 To speak with someone at the front desk of the Medical Center, please call (203) 576-6000